dotnet/orleans-docs/src/docs/deployment/multi-cluster_support/Overview.md

 # Multi-Cluster Support

+Multi-Cluster support was removed in v2.
+The documentation below refers to Orleans v1.
 Orleans v.1.3.0 added support for federating several Orleans clusters into a loosely connected *multi-cluster* that acts like a single service.

 Multi-clusters facilitate *geo-distribution* of a service, that is, make it easier to run an Orleans application in multiple data-centers around the world.
 Also, a multi-cluster can be run within a single datacenter to get better failure and performance isolation.